Bicycling and Greenways

 Mountain Bike Trails

-Parks has mountain biking-specific trails in Highbridge Park in Manhattan, Wolfe’s Pond Park in Staten Island, and Cunningham Park in Queens.
+Parks has mountain biking-specific trails in Highbridge Park in Manhattan, Wolfe’s Pond Park and Ocean Breeze Park on Staten Island, and Cunningham Park in Queens.
 These trails provide thrills and enjoyment for mountain bikers of all skill levels while being respectful of the parks’ natural environment and other park users.
 The more difficult trails use natural obstacles like rocks and logs for additional challenge, and some trails include large and small jump lines and pump tracks for mountain bike and BMX dirt jumpers.
 Highbridge also offers a freeride trail, riddled with drops, berms, and steep lines that snakes down Fort George Hill’s 150 feet of vertical elevation.

 Thousands of bikes are currently available for New Yorkers to rent at hundreds of stations through this program, which is expected to continue to expand its New York City locations.

-Rentals of bikes are available at Flushing Meadows Corona Park in Queens, Marine Park in Brooklyn, and at the Franklin D. Roosevelt Boardwalk on Staten Island.
+Rentals of bikes are available at Flushing Meadows Corona Park in Queens, Marine Park and Bensonhurst Park in Brooklyn, and at the Franklin D. Roosevelt Boardwalk on Staten Island.

 Looking for some inspiration on where to pedal?
 Learn more about some of the greenways and protected bike routes that pass through parks.